 “It’s a trap!”
 (No, not that kind of trap)

-This is an FM trap.
-That may sound like the sort of thing your local DJ may spring on you, but an FM trap can be an important part of your antenna system.
+This is a distribution amplifier with a built in FM trap.
+An FM trap may sound like the sort of thing your local DJ may spring on you, but an FM trap can be an important part of your antenna system.
+It can help you get the best reception not just with radio, but with television as well.

 If you have a large over-the-air antenna with an amplifier, you may find that some stations are not as clear as you feel they should be.
 Often times this is due to the fact that the amplifier is not only boosting the signals you need, but also the signals you don’t.
 Not only that, it may be boosting signals that don’t need boosting.